gramps-project/gramps-web-docs/docs/en/administration/settings.md

 !!! tip
     Use this to start fresh before importing a new tree, or to remove specific object types that were imported incorrectly.

+### Restore from Backup

+Resets the tree to match an uploaded Gramps XML (`.gramps`) backup file, adding, updating, and deleting objects as needed so the tree ends up identical to the backup.

+!!! danger
+    This is a destructive replace, not a merge.
+Any existing object not present in the uploaded backup is deleted.

+Upload a `.gramps` file, then click **Preview Restore**.
+You will be asked to re-authenticate if your session isn't fresh enough.
+A preview runs as a background task and, once complete, opens a dialog summarizing the changes per object type (people, families, events, places, citations, sources, repositories, media objects, notes, tags):

+- **Add** – objects present in the backup but missing from the current tree
+- **Update** – objects present in both that differ
+- **Delete** – objects in the current tree that are absent from the backup
+- **Unchanged** – objects identical in both

+If any objects would be deleted, the dialog warns how many.
+Review the summary, then click **Restore** to apply the changes, or **Cancel** to abort.

+!!! note
+    Only object data and media references are restored.
+Binary media files themselves and tree metadata (default person, bookmarks, name groups) are not affected.
+Restore missing media files separately via [Import media archive](#import-media-archive) if needed.

+!!! tip
+    Use this to roll back a tree to a known-good Gramps XML backup, for example after a bad import or an unwanted bulk edit.